 “It represents a dream to me,” Ociel Mendoza said of his ranch on the S. Texas border, where the Trump administration is forcibly taking a strip of land to build the wall.
 “The American dream.”
 Great reporting by @Perla_Trevizo and @JinATX https://t.co/N8sTpALUZt— Cecilia Ballí (@ceciliaballi) December 23, 2020

 Over the years, Mendoza has "helped" numerous people cross over the border.
-For instance, he once came across two young men who had recently crossed the border with a group of immigrants.
+For instance, he once came across two young men who had crossed the border with a group of immigrants.
 They asked him to ask his boss, the owner of the land, how much it would cost to smuggle people across the property.
 They did not recognize that he, in fact, owned the ranch.
 He recalled telling them, "My boss says to tell your boss not to worry.
-They can cross whoever they want.
+They can cross whomever they want.
 Just take care of the fence."
 The business owner considers himself rich; he has come a long way from the small house he grew up in.
 Most importantly, however, Mendoza wishes to be a man of importance.
 "I want people to know that a wetback became who I am today," he said.
 "It’s important to have money, but you truly feel rich when you're someone important."